Picnic Thieving Ants – A Back to School Activity

 They’ve really been impressing me.

-One of the shocking things that has been occurring over these last few weeks is that my “quiet” cues (hand signs, chimes, train whistle, claps, attention-getters and the rest of the arsenal used the last couple of years to with less than desirable results) actually work.
+One of the shocking things that have been occurring over these last few weeks is that my “quiet” cues (hand signs, chimes, train whistle, claps, attention-getters and the rest of the arsenal used the last couple of years to with less than desirable results) actually work.
 The.first.time!!
 It’s a nice change!

 Most are very neat and careful workers, too.
 And many have shown some creative, independent thinking that is inspiring and fun – not annoying and rule-breaking.